TalkingQuickly/talkingquickly.github.io/_posts/2014-08-09-auto-generate-vagrant-machines-from-chef-node-definitions.md

 ## Exclusions

-While the purpose of using Vagrant and Chef is often to allow us to create testing environments which closely match our production environment, there are sometimes scenario where we need to subtly vary the configuration between our produciton VM's and our vagrant configurations.
+While the purpose of using Vagrant and Chef is often to allow us to create testing environments which closely match our production environment, there are sometimes scenario where we need to subtly vary the configuration between our production VM's and our vagrant configurations.

 A good example of this might be networking.
 When working with Linode I use a custom cookbook and role which sets up a private IP address for the node.
 If this cookbook is applied to a Vagrant machine, it will tend to break networking completely.
-I don't however want to modify my node definition for use with Vagrant because this defeats the prupose of auto generating it to begin with.
+I don't however want to modify my node definition for use with Vagrant because this defeats the purpose of auto generating it to begin with.

 In the example Vagrantfile this is handled by an additional attribute in the node definitions `vagrant` section called `exclusions`.
 This accepts an array of strings which should be removed from the `run_list` attribute before assigning the JSON to `chef.json`.